slevithan/oniguruma-parser/src/optimizer/README.md

 Benefits:

 - Optimized regexes are shorter; good for minification.
-- Optimized regexes may be easier to read.
+- Optimized regexes are typically easier to read, unless the original used free-spacing.
-- Some optimizations may improve performance and reduce the risk of ReDoS.
+- Some optimizations can improve performance and reduce the risk of ReDoS.

 The optimizer isn't solely concerned with minification, although that's its primary purpose.
 It attempts to optimize both pattern length and performance, while avoiding transformations that might shorten the pattern in some contexts but be problematic in others (e.g., by triggering edge case Oniguruma bugs).
 In rare cases, results might be slightly longer than the input.